MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 This example PowerShell script requires two parameters: Azure DevOps organization (example: `https://dev.azure.com/fabrikam-tailspin`) and Azure DevOps project (example: `Space game web agent`).
 The script then retrieves the associated service connections for your Azure DevOps project and organization.

-When converting service connections to use workload identity federation, you are prompted to confirm the update for each connection not already using it.
+When converting service connections to use workload identity federation, you're prompted to confirm the update for each connection not already using it.
 Upon confirmation, the script updates these service connections via the Azure DevOps REST API to utilize workload identity federation.

 The script requires [PowerShell 7.3 or newer](/powershell/scripting/install/installing-powershell-on-windows) and [Azure CLI](/cli/azure/install-azure-cli) to run.
 Save the script to a `.ps1` file and run it using PowerShell 7.